Divided Yemen finds moment of unity in underdog youth soccer victory over Saudi Arabia

 Aseel Abdullah Alabsi, 23, a dentistry student in Taiz, an ancient Yemeni city that has been plagued by violence for years, watched the game with friends.
 After the win, they rushed to Jamal Street, a major thoroughfare in Taiz, “and shared our joy with the people.”

-“The street was packed with cars and we were flying from happiness,” he said.
+“The street was packed with cars, and we were flying from happiness,” he said.

 Bassam Hasan Alqahtani, 24, a pharmacist in Sanaa, went to a stadium with dozens of his friends to watch the game, which took place in Saudi Arabia, broadcast on big screens.
 “The whole atmosphere was amazing,” he said.